 - 1. The Referee ("SHUSHIN") shall have the power to conduct matches including announcing the start, the suspension, and the end of the match. - 2.
 To award points based on the decision of the judges. - 3.
 To stop the match when an injury, illness or inability of a contestant to continue is noticed. - 4.
 To stop the match when it in the Referee's opinion has been a point scored, a foul committed, or to ensure the safety of the contestants. - 5.
 To stop the match when two or more judges have indicated a score or Jogai. - 6.
 To indicate fouls observed (including Jogai), thus requesting the consent of the judges. - 7.
 To request confirmation of the judges' verdict in instances where there may, in the referee's opinion, be grounds for the judges to re-evaluate their call for warning or penalty. - 8.
 To call the judges for conference (SHUGO) to recommend Shikkaku. - 9.
 To explain to the Tatami Manager, Referee Commission, or Appeals Jury, if necessary, the basis for giving a Judgement. - 10.
 To issue warnings and impose penalties based on the decision of the judges. - 11.
 To announce and start an extra bout when required in team matches. - 12.
 To conduct voting of the Judges, including his own vote, (HANTEI) and announce the result. - 13.
-To resolve ties. - 14.
-To announce the winner. - 15.
-The authority of the Referee is not confined solely to the competition area but also to all of its immediate perimeter. - 16.
+To resolve ties.

+- 14. To announce the winner. - 15.
+The authority of the Referee is not confined solely to the competition area but also to its entire immediate perimeter including controlling the conduct of coaches, other competitors, or any part of the competitors' entourage, present on the competition floor. - 16.
 The Referee shall give all commands and make all announcements.